To propose a course in the Summer or Winter Session, please discuss the possibility with your chairperson or school director.

 It is not too soon to begin planning since field study program arrangements require considerable lead time.

 Students often plan their spring and fall courses of study and their work schedules around the information available on the Summer and Winter Session websites.
 Course cancellations or changes in session or time may have a serious effect on their planning and progress through their degree program.
 Once courses have been announced on the website, they should not be changed unless it is absolutely unavoidable.
-Course changes must be approved by the department chairperson and must receive final approval by Charles Jermy, associate dean and director of Summer/Winter Session.
+Course changes must be approved by the department chairperson and must receive final approval by Charles Jermy, senior associate dean and director of Summer/Winter Session.

 Changes in Meeting Times or Classrooms